 2. Clear Information

 To ensure that an injured worker feels truly cared for and that help is always available, outreach and user-friendly information about the WC process is a must – both early and often.
-Establishing early contact demonstrates that employers are genuinely concerned about a worker’s wellbeing, and it offers the chance to anticipate questions, too.
-Demystifying the roles of claims specialists and nurse case managers, for instance, can be invaluable, reinforcing your goal of transparency from the time a claim is made to the day a case is resolved.
+Establishing early contact demonstrates that employers are genuinely concerned about a worker’s well-being, and it offers the chance to anticipate questions, too.
+Demystifying the roles of claims representatives and nurse case managers, for instance, can be invaluable, reinforcing your goal of transparency from the time a claim is made to the day a case is resolved.